Design your own wrought ironwork.

 Whilst is easy to price an item, it is a little more difficult to price it welded within a gate or railing.
 A circle welded to bring the gap between 2 bars is quick and relatively easy to do.
 But a circle welded as an interrupt in a bar is a much slower process.
 Eventually i am sure we will get a price list for all the options.

-There are lots of others available but these are common ones used.
+There are lots of other parts available but these are perhaps the common ones used.

 What now?

 Now it really is a case of reading onwards but from here we need to be more specific and start looking at what you really want to design.
-I am preparing pages
+So there are specific pages for each. but there are also reference pages form information where they have something in common.